Dichill/Shiva/README.md

 - [x] It is a manga backend scraper that gets sources from different sites.
 - [x] The very foundation of **Shiva** is made by [ChrisMichaelPerezSantiago](https://github.com/ChrisMichaelPerezSantiag), you can check his project [gogoanime](https://github.com/ChrisMichaelPerezSantiago/gogoanime).
 It might be two different concepts, but the idea and the way gogoanime was made, made it easier for it be recoded into a manga backend scraper.

-### **Installation**

-The urls are already provided in the `.env` if non of the links works, replace it with the working url.
-(If there are UI changes with the site, wait for a new update)

 ### Start Express
 Production
 ```bash